vppillai/h3Docs/apps/tcp_server/readme.md

 8. The device shall come up as SoftAP and then as per the default Net Service configuration, the TCP Server shall come up, awaiting a connection from a TCP Client.

-9. Connect a Laptop tp the Soft AP (with ssid DEMO_AP_SOFTAP) running on the DUT
+9. Connect a Laptop to the Soft AP (with ssid DEMO_AP_SOFTAP) running on the DUT
 10. Start a TCP Client (python script) on laptop, giving the server IP as the IP of the Board, and the port as 5555:
 ![System Console](images/system_console.png)
 ![Console](images/tcp_client_console.png)